stoplightio/prism/docs/guides/multiple-documents.md

 # Serving multiple OAS documents

 A single Prism instance serves one OAS document.
-In order to serve multiple documents, you can use `docker-compose` utility.
+In order to serve multiple documents, the best way is to usually have multiple instances of Prism running on different documents and then serve their content using a reverse Proxy.
+We're going to show an example using multiple docker containers.

 ## Preparing configuration files